UoB-COMSM0166/2025-group-27/README.md

 Each map consists of randomly generated obstacles that block movement and projectiles.
 When a new wave begins:

-- All previous obstacles are cleared
+- Previous obstacles are cleared
-- New obstacles are placed based on current wave level
+- New obstacles are placed based on the current wave level
-- Obstacle layout uses a stack-based generation pattern to ensure collision-free placement

-Certain bosses (e.g., `Slimeboss`) are designed to **ignore obstacles**, adding a layer of unpredictability to combat.
+Certain bosses (e.g., `Slimeboss`) are designed to ignore obstacles, adding unpredictability to combat.

-> Procedural regeneration increases replayability while forcing players to adapt their positioning strategies per wave.
+> Procedural regeneration increases replayability and forces players to adapt their positioning strategies.

 #### Enemy Spawn and Pursuit Logic